 EQ - Controls that allow you to change frequencies of sound on your sound mix.
 The higher controls are often called His, Treble, or Top.
 The middle controls are called the Mids.
 The lower controls are called the Bass or the Lows.

-Fade - This means to turn your volume up or down on a song so that it can begin or end smoothly.
+Fade - This means turning your volume up or down on a song so it can begin or end smoothly.

 Filter - This is a type of FX that allows you to change the frequency of a sound.